From The Other Side of The Glass

 FROM THE OTHER SIDE OF THE GLASS: A Spencer Proffer Production.
 Executive Producer: Eddie Kramer

-Eddie recorded many of the greatest albums of all time by Jimi Hendrix, The Rolling Stones, Led Zeppelin and more.
-Add singles for The Beatles, as well as the biggest moment in rock history, Woodstock, we clearly see the anchor of rock music today.
+Eddie recorded many of the greatest albums of all time as well as the biggest moment in rock history, Woodstock.
+Through his lens, we will see the anchor of rock music today.
 For fifty years (and counting), visionary artists have enlisted Eddie to help paint the musical landscapes they hear in their dreams.

 Besides immortalizing the sounds, he captured the sights too.